Undergrade and Masters: Aberystwyth University. Phd: University of Leicester (ongoing)

 I worked as a waitress while doing my A-Levels and in the summers while at Uni.
 I’ve also worked at my Uni helping in Labs

 My connections to STFC science and technologyI am funded by STFC

 Fourth year PhD student, I spend most of the day writing up my thesis and gaming/reading at home!

 I live in Hinckly with my partner, I attend the university of Leicester while he attends Warwick university.
 I have a ridiculously extensive knowledge of Friends, Simpsons, Futurama, Red dwarf and Harry Potter.

 I am an avid gamer, me and my partner play lots of co-op games such as Portal 2, Mario party, and Age of Empires in our spare time and I play single player games like Fallout and Oxygen Not Included.
 When you are doing a PhD its important to have down time!
 I also like to crochet gamer toys (Yoshi, 1-up mario mushrooms, planets etc) and I used to do archery.

-I am currently in the third year of my PhD so I’m getting towards the end where I will be writing up all my work into a massive book we call a thesis.
+I am currently in the fourth year of my PhD so I’m writing up all my work into a massive book we call a thesis.
 I think that outreach is an important part of being a researcher, there is so much information that is hidden from people in papers that are very complicated and have special words only scientists will understand.
 Talking to people about that work makes it less mystical and includes the general public and encourages interest in science from a younger age.